Thomas Wentworth Higginson: Beliefs

 Higginson's deep conviction in the evils of slavery stemmed in part from his mother's influence.
-He greatly admired abolitionists, who, despite persecution, showed courage and commitment to the worthy cause.
-The writings of William Lloyd Garrison and Lydia Maria Child were particularly influential to Higginson's abolitionist enthusiasm during the early 1840s.
+He greatly admired abolitionists, who, despite persecution, showed courage and commitment to the cause.
+The writings of William Lloyd Garrison and Lydia Maria Child particularly influenced Higginson's enthusiasm for abolitionism during the early 1840s.
 Higginson claimed that Child's book, An Appeal in Favor of That Class of Americans Called Africans, first convinced him to speak against slavery.

 Homeopathy

 Higginson was a strong advocate of homeopathy.
-In 1863, he wrote to his wife Mary Channing Higginson: "and also Ms. Laura Towne, the homeopathic physician of the department, chief teacher and probably the most energetic person this side of civilisation: a person of splendid health and astonishing capacity....
+In 1863, he wrote to his wife Mary Channing Higginson: "Miss Laura Towne, the homeopathic physician of the department, chief teacher and probably the most energetic person this side of civilization....
 I think she has done more for me than anyone else by prescribing homeopathic arsenic as a tonic, one powder every day on rising, and it has already, I think (3 doses) affected me."

 Political parties and ideology

 In 1850, Higginson was the Free Soil Party candidate for Congress and lost.
-Subsequently, he was successively a Republican, an Independent and a Democrat.
+Subsequently, he was successively a Republican, an Independent, and a Democrat.
 He described having had an interest in his early youth in Brook Farm and Fourierism.